MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_accelerators/conversational-ai-for-retail.md

 customer_deck_url:
 short_text: "Collect data from every interaction in a feedback loop for optimization"
 hero_image: assets/images/Conversational_AI_Hero.webp
-partner_image: assets/images/logo/zammo-logo.png
 tags: "\"Business Accelerator\",\"Personalization\",\"Retail & Consumer Goods\",\"Horizontal\",\"Azure Machine Learning\",\"Bot Framework\",\"Cognitive Services\",\"Data & AI\",\"Modern Workplace\",\"GA\""
-last_updated: "2022-06-29T16:38:54Z"
+last_updated: "2022-08-03T15:44:29Z"
 related: ""
 order: 2
 ---
-## About this Accelerator
+## About this Solution Accelerator

 Contact centers are facing growing pressure to adapt digital experiences for delivery of enhanced multi-modal content.
 They must also minimize additional costs and improve operational efficiency.

-The Modernized Contact Center Conversational AI Accelerator combines Microsoft Azure AI Cognitive Services and machine learning into a user-friendly platform.
+The Modernized Contact Center Conversational AI Solution Accelerator combines Microsoft Azure AI Cognitive Services and machine learning into a user-friendly platform.
 This enables you to create content once and deploy it simultaneously to multiple channels with a single click.

 Conversational AI drives customer interactions with human-like responses, collecting data from every interaction in a feedback loop for optimization.
 Rich analytics are served to a dashboard for valuable business insights.